Best Practices for Faculty Recruitment: Education & Toolkit, some components refreshed for the 2025-2026 academic year.

 Recruitment Toolkit

-Ensure search committee members and supporting staff understand their roles and expecations for participation.
+• Ensure search committee members and supporting staff understand their roles and expectations for participation.

-Develop a shared understanding of diversity and excellence and a commitment to equity througout the process.
+• Develop a shared understanding of broadening participation, inclusive excellence and a commitment to mitigating bias throughout the process.
+Consider how the hiring unit understands and applies the Principles of our Equitable Community - to the search process and the hiring criteria.
 (See the sections below on Know Your Data and Understand Unconscious Bias)

 Cornell ADVANCE: Reducing Stereotypic Biases in Hiring